What Is Auditory Processing Disorder? Symptoms, Comorbidities, and Exercises

-Auditory processing disorder (APD) is a problem that occurs when the ears and brain are not in sync.
-This disconnect can cause a range of challenges – struggles with auditory discrimination, with listening in noisy environments, with remembering what you’ve heard, and with recalling the sequence of words spoken – that may resemble (and co-occur with) other conditions.
+Auditory processing disorder (APD) throws a child’s ears and brain out of sync.
+This misalignment can cause a range of challenges – struggles with auditory discrimination, with listening in noisy environments, with remembering what you’ve heard, and with recalling the sequence of words spoken – that may resemble (and co-occur with) other conditions.

 APD may interfere with learning, however it is not correlated with intelligence.
 It may cause communication difficulties, but it does not show up in traditional auditory tests for hearing loss.
 It is a misunderstood and largely overlooked condition that may appear in 3% to 5% of all children.1

 Auditory Processing Disorder: Overview

 Normal auditory processing occurs when the brain receives auditory input and processes the information into something meaningful at an acceptable speed.
 Auditory processing disorder may cause deficits at any point in this process.
 Difficulties associated with APD commonly fall into these categories:

 - Auditory discrimination: noticing and differentiating similar but unique sounds

 - Auditory sequencing: recalling words and directions in the correct order

 - Auditory figure ground: discerning and processing a single audio input amid competing stimuli (e.g., background noise)

 - Auditory cohesion difficulty, or problems processing when undertaking higher-level listening tasks (e.g., difficulty drawing inferences from conversation, picking up on tone and inflection, understanding riddles.)2